ocrosby/obsidian/Areas/speed_reading.md

 #### Textbooks

 The approach to textbooks is similar to books and manuals.
 Focus only on the portion that is assigned.

+#### Stories & Novels

+If you are reading for an assignment preview, if you are reading for enjoyment don't.

+The National Council of Teachers of English ()